 Goldie’s complaints about Victor:

-- He’s not social enough.
-(She’s very social.)
+He’s not social enough.
+She’s very social.

-- He isolates himself.
-(According to Goldie—and Victor’s mother, who wasn’t present during the session.)
+He isolates himself.
+According to Goldie — and Victor’s mother, who wasn’t present during the session.

-- He doesn’t want to go out with her and her friends.
+He doesn’t want to go out with her and her friends.
 This makes her feel “unloved.”

-- She doesn’t like how he spends his money.
+She doesn’t like how he spends his money.

-That’s a giant red flag in BPD relationship dynamics.
+That’s a in BPD relationship dynamics.

-She’s pathologizing him behind his back—then weaponizing his mother’s supposed agreement as proof that she’s right.
 According to Goldie, Victor’s mom agrees that he’s isolating.
 Which is interesting, considering Victor’s mom presumably also knows about the false police reports and arrests.

 Yet somehow, Goldie’s the one diagnosing Victor?